baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-enclave-setup/verifyname-enclave-transaction-api/verifyname-check-transaction-status.md

 ---
 title: Check Transaction Status API
 excerpt: >
-  This API is called by the Beneficiary VASP to check the current status of the transaction when the transaction result has not been reported by the Originating VASP after the Owner Verification is completed.
+  This API is used by the Beneficiary VASP to check the current status of the transaction when the transaction result has not been reported by the Originating VASP after the Owner Verification is completed.
 api: